 How can I clean my small microwave?

-To clean your microwave, wipe the inside with a sponge or rag with dish soap and water.
-More stubborn stains may need a scrubbing brush.
+To clean your microwave, steam the interior by boiling one cup of clean water, then immediately wipe it down with a sponge or rag and dish soap.
+More stubborn particles may require a scrub with a non-scouring brush.

 Do small microwaves have enough power to heat my food?